chris-demello/chris-demello.github.io/README.md

 ## Professional Assessment

+Completing the Computer Science program and developing my ePortfolio has strengthened both my technical expertise and my professional direction.
+Throughout the program, I progressed from building functional applications to designing scalable, secure systems aligned with industry standards.
+The capstone process required me to revisit prior coursework, such as my Weight Tracker mobile application, and improve it through architectural refactoring, algorithmic optimization, and database redesign.
+This experience reinforced my professional values of clean design, measurable performance improvement, and secure data handling.
+It also sharpened my career focus in data analytics and software development, where structured data, efficiency, and insight-driven decision-making are central.

+Collaboration and communication have played a critical role in my growth.
+Although most of my coursework was completed independently, I consistently approached projects as part of a greater collaborative effort by clearly organizing responsibilities, documenting my design decisions, and conducting structured self-code reviews to ensure consistency and maintainability.
+Outside the classroom, my experience in healthcare systems and technical support strengthened my ability to communicate technical concepts to nontechnical stakeholders.
+Whether explaining system enhancements, outlining database changes, or discussing security improvements, I learned that effective communication is essential to successful software implementation.
+These experiences prepared me to contribute to collaborative development environments and to translate technical decisions into meaningful organizational outcomes.

+The program deepened my understanding of data structures, algorithms, software engineering, databases, and security as interconnected disciplines.
+I applied algorithmic principles to improve performance by analyzing time complexity and selecting appropriate data structures.
+I strengthened software engineering practices by implementing modular design, separation of concerns, and service-layer refactoring.
+My database enhancements incorporated normalization, indexing, and aggregation queries to improve analytical capability and performance.
+Additionally, I adopted a security-focused mindset by implementing password hashing, input validation, and parameterized queries to protect user data and prevent vulnerabilities.
+These skills collectively demonstrate my ability to design computing solutions that balance efficiency, maintainability, and security.

+The artifacts in this portfolio reflect this progression and, together, demonstrate the full range of my abilities.
+Each enhancement builds upon the same foundational application, illustrating growth in architecture, algorithmic efficiency, and database optimization.
+Together, they show how thoughtful design decisions across multiple layers of a system result in a cohesive, high-quality software solution.
+This portfolio serves as both a reflection of my academic journey and evidence of my readiness to contribute as a computer science professional.

 ## Code Review

-The following link below is my code review.
+The following link is my code review.
 This showcases the original project that was developed in CS360.
-The review starts with running the application and showing how the weight lost tracking application works.
+The review starts by running the application and showing how it works.
 From a login screen to inputting daily weight entries, it displays a simple program.
-The next step reviews the issues with the functionality that'll need to be addressed.
-Following this, each class is reviewed and commented on how I can improve the existing code as well as incorporate the three new enhancements.
+The video continues by reviewing the issues with the functionality that will need to be addressed.
+Following this, each class is reviewed, and I give feedback on how to improve the existing code and incorporate the three new enhancements.

-Youtube Link:
-<a href="https://youtu.be/snYcL6vZMM8"> Code Review </a>
+<a href="https://youtu.be/snYcL6vZMM8"> Code Review Link</a>

 ## Enhancement One: Software Design and Engineering